 Conclusion

 In conclusion, we noted why keeping one’s cool is critical to effective classroom management.
 We finally looked at how one can keep his/her calm in school and the classroom.
-The strategies mention are what I have consistently practice at my work and have found results.
+The strategies mentioned are what I have consistently practiced at my work and have found results.
 I don’t always get 100% results but I understand it is part of the challenges in dealing with humans.
-Please, share this article with your colleagues to support us produce more great content.
+Please, share this article with your colleagues to support us in producing more great content.